upetition/Stop-uOttawa-Surveillance/README.md

 $ docker-compose -f docker/docker-compose.yml run backend
 ```

-Finally, open your browser and go to `stopuottawa.local` to see the website!
+Finally, open your browser and go to `upetition.local` to see the website!

 ## Next Steps